scottalmond/NamePlate/README.md

-Add area for writing in owner name on PCB, for tracking units through development (if code differs) Add CC BY 4.0 license to schematic
+Add area for writing in owner name on PCB, for tracking units through development (if code differs) Add CC BY 4.0 license to schematic add year produced to PCB
+>>> allow for batteyr power and power switch
+>>> consider accel and swinging unit to create persistence of vision text display add schematic links to readme.md get solder paste with thinner tip
+*** move micro USB header - difficult to reach for rework with config switches behind it
+note: LED is N/C in layout - why not flagged in DRc...? b/c omitted connection in schematic due to copy-paste omission...
+***fix D60 connection to 5V in next rev
+-- run DRC in schematic too...
+note: screw reads ~4V on delivery magnet stuck at 0.87V despite exposure to hard drive magnet... tried with pullup, still rigid at 0.87V part is hot to the touch note, the schematic part is AH1806 (hall switch) which has different pinout
+- used this footprint because no footprint was supplied by vendor
+*** next rev to swap pins 2 and 3